sandeep200502/awesome-personal-portfolio/README.md

-# Welcome to my Peersonal PortFolio
+# Welcome to my Personal PortFolio

-## How can I edit this code?

-There are several ways of editing your application.

 Follow these steps: